First name origin & meaning:

 German: Bold as a bear

-First name variations: Barnard, Barney, Barnie, Barny, Bernd, Berndt, Bern, Berne, Bernardo, Bernhard, Bernhardt, Bernie, Bjorn, Barend, Barnum, Barn, Barnardine, Berend
+First name variations: Barnard, Barney, Barnie, Barny, Bernd, Berndt, Bern, Berne, Bernhard, Bernhardt, Bernie, Bjorn, Barend, Barnum, Barn, Barnardine, Berend

 Last name origins & meanings: